HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/armory_meta.md

 ## Porta Potty

-Main article: [Porta Potty](/buildings/porta_potty) The Porta Potty spawns near the Vault.
+Main article: [Porta Potty](/buildings/porta_potty) The Porta Potty spawns near the exterior of the Vault.

 ## Other

 - There is a [M1117](/obstacles/m1117) in the top right of the Armory.
   - Near it is a [Flint Crate](/obstacles/crates) and two Gun Cases that can drop you weapons and other loot.
   - The M1117 reflects bullets and is indestructible.
-- Many Regular Crates, Barrels, [Super Barrels](/obstacles/super_barrel), [Sandbags](/obstacles/sandbags), Grenade Crates, as well as several Tear Gas Crates, Gun Cases and Ammo Crates.
+- Many Regular Crates, [Barrels](/obstacles/barrel), [Super Barrels](/obstacles/super_barrel), [Sandbags](/obstacles/sandbags), Grenade Crates, as well as several Tear Gas Crates, Gun Cases and Ammo Crates spawn throughout the structure.
+  - These obstacles can be used for cover or loot.
 - A [Barrier](/obstacles/barrier) spawns behind two sandbags at the bottom of the Armory.
+It can be used as an indestructible cover from enemies.
 - Most of the structure is surrounded by [Port Fences](/obstacles/port_fence).

 # Tips